doubleunion/arooo/README.md

 #### Steps to get set up to develop and run tests

 1. install a ruby version manager: [rvm](https://rvm.io/) or [rbenv](https://github.com/rbenv/rbenv)
-1. when you cd into the project diretory, let your version manager install the ruby version in `.ruby-version`
+1. when you cd into the project directory, let your version manager install the ruby version in `.ruby-version`
 1. `gem install bundler`
 1. Fork the repo (click the Fork button above), and clone your fork to your local machine.
 [Here's a GitHub tutorial](https://help.github.com/articles/fork-a-repo/)
 1. Make sure that postgres is installed [brew install postgres](https://wiki.postgresql.org/wiki/Homebrew) OR brew postgresql-upgrade-database (if you have an older version of postgres)